-The word mantra has two parts: "man," which in Sanskrit means "mind," and "tra," which means "instrument."
+The word mantra has two parts: man, which is the root of the Sanskrit word for mind; and tra, which is the root of the word instrument.
 A mantra is therefore an instrument of the mind, a powerful sound or vibration that you can use to enter a deep state of meditation.

 Silently repeating a mantra as you meditate is a powerful way to enter the silence of the mind.
 As you repeat the mantra, it creates a mental vibration that allows the mind to experience deeper levels of awareness.
-The mantra then becomes increasingly abstract and indistinct, until you’re finally led into the field of pure consciousness from which the vibration arose—your spirit.
+As you meditate, the mantra becomes increasingly abstract and indistinct, until you’re finally led into the field of pure consciousness from which the vibration arose.

 Repetition of the mantra helps you disconnect from the thoughts filling your mind so that perhaps you may slip into the gap between thoughts.
 The mantra is a tool to support your meditation practice.
 Mantras can be viewed as ancient power words with subtle intentions that help us connect to spirit, the source of everything in the universe.
 As you experience deeper meditative states, all thoughts and worries drop away and you experience the quiet that always exists beneath the noisy internal dialogue of the mind.
 In this stillness you may feel oneness with all life and profound peace.